-Each rider must report what kind of bike they will be using.
+Each rider must report what kind of bike they'll be using before the race.
 Switching bikes during the race is prohibited.
-The participants must use the same bike throughout the entire race.
+The participants must use the same bike throughout the entire 300km race.
 Participants that cross the finish line using another bike than the registered bike, there will be a minimum time penalty of 120 minutes.
-The rider can also lose their right to win prizes.
+The rider can also lose the right to win prizes.

 If there is a complete bike breakdown, the rider must apply to the race jury for permission to switch to another bike.